RedTopic: Toward Topic-Diverse Red Teaming of Large Language Models: METHODOLOGY

-Maximizing the integrated reality-oriented reward $R_\text{F1}$ is challenging, as the adversarial LLM may collapse into generating meaningless or gibberish outputs.
+Maximizing the aggregate reward $R_\text{H}$ is challenging, as the adversarial LLM may collapse into generating meaningless or gibberish outputs.
 To mitigate this failure mode and intrinsically encourage exploration, we introduce two auxiliary rewards: the non-gibberish score \rpurple{$R_\text{non-gibb}$} and the policy-cover-based token-level intrinsic bonus \rgray{$R_\text{pc}$}.

-For detailed definitions of these auxiliary rewards, refer to Appendix~\ref{sec:utility-func}.
-The final reward vector $\mathbf{R}$ is defined as:
+\paragraph{Non-gibberish score} This objective assesses the linguistic quality of generated prompts, we adopt the publicly available gibberish detective model \texttt{autonlp-Gibberish-Detector-492513457}~\footnote{\url{https://huggingface.co/madhurjindal/autonlp-Gibberish-Detector-492513457}}to obtain a non-gibberish score $\rpurple{R_{\text{non-gibb}}} \in \left[0,1\right]$, where higher scores indicate that the prompts are more syntactically valid, semantically coherent, and resemble natural human language.

+\paragraph{Policy-cover-based intrinsic bonus} We adopt a policy-cover-based intrinsic bonus $R_\text{pc}$ following the definition and implementation introduced in CALM~\cite{zheng2025calm}:

+where $h(t)$ represents the one-hot embedding of token $t$.
+The encoders $\psi_1$ and $\psi_2$ are trained to predict the outputs of two fixed random networks, $g_1$ and $g_2$.
+The parameters of $\psi_1$ are reinitialized at the end of each episode after computing prediction errors, while $\psi_2$ retains information about previously explored tokens $\mathcal{T}$.